M. June and J. Virgil Waggoner

 The Waggoners' previous donations to the College include more than $1.6 million for the Waggoner Wing of the James and Louise Moffett Molecular Biology Building.
 The Waggoners have also established four endowments: the M. June and J. Virgil Waggoner Chair in Chemistry, the M. June and J. Virgil Waggoner Chair in Molecular Biology, the M. June and J. Virgil Waggoner Professorships in Molecular Biology and the M. June and J. Virgil Waggoner Endowment for Alcoholism Research.

-Beyond UT Austin, the Waggoners support homeless programs, scientific advancements and other endeavors, including UT's M.D.
+Beyond UT Austin, the Waggoners have supported homeless programs, scientific advancements and other endeavors, including UT's M.D.
 Anderson Cancer Center and Health Science Center in Houston.